biohazard999/Xenial.Framework/docs/guide/layout-builders-simple-registration.md

 ---
-title: DetailViewLayoutBuilders - Simple registration
+title: DetailViewLayoutBuilders - Simple Layout
 ---

-# DetailViewLayoutBuilders - Simple registration
+# DetailViewLayoutBuilders - Simple Layout

-Because `Xenial.Framework` is designed to be flexible and tries to minimize your overhead let's start with the first way of using `LayoutBuilders` with the `simple registration` approach.
+Because `Xenial.Framework` is designed to be flexible and tries to minimize your overhead let's start with the first way of using `LayoutBuilders` with the `simple layout` approach.

 But before we dig into the details of building a layout, we need to tell XAF to use the `LayoutBuilders`.
 For this we need to override the `AddGeneratorUpdaters` in our platform agnostic module and call the `updaters.UseDetailViewLayoutBuilders()` extension method.